awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-publishing.md

 Authorization: AWS4-HMAC-SHA256 Credential=access_key_id/YYYYMMDD/region/apigateway/aws4_request, SignedHeaders=content-length;content-type;host;x-amz-date, Signature=sigv4_secret
 ```

-## Associate a Documentation Snapshot with an API Stage<a name="api-gateway-documenting-api-publishing-stage-association"></a>
+## Associate a documentation snapshot with an API stage<a name="api-gateway-documenting-api-publishing-stage-association"></a>

 To publish the API documentation, associate a documentation snapshot with an API stage\.
 You must have already created an API stage before associating the documentation version with the stage\.